jsinger67/parol/docs/Tutorial.md

 ```

 Also we need a new scanner state for the comment terminal because this would otherwise match pretty
 much everything.
-Add this line after the scanner state `Expr`.
+Add this line after the scanner state `Expr` and before the `%%` mark.

 ```ebnf
 %scanner Cmnt { %auto_newline_off }